 Written By: The Green Crunchy Mother

-The ability to understand the feelings of others is a core quality that contributes to healthy, prosperous relationships and social connections.
+Did you know the ability to understand the feelings of others is a core quality that contributes to healthy, prosperous relationships and social connections?

 Parents who know how to foster empathy in their children weren’t born with this knowledge – they learned and applied it.
 And you can too!